-We have re-defined the Lorentzian profile Eq.
-(5) as in Eq.
-(8), using a damping rate coefficient Eqs.
-(10-13) and Maxwellian electron distribution, dependent on electron density and temperature as in Eqs.
-(17-18).
-Numerical evaluation scheme based on this formulation requires several practical considerations to be incorporated in the computational algorithm and computer program.
+We have re-defined the Lorentzian profile equation (5) as in equation (8), using damping rate coefficient equations (10)- (13) and Maxwellian electron distribution, dependent on electron density and temperature as in equations (17) and (18).
+A numerical evaluation scheme based on this formulation requires several practical considerations to be incorporated into the computational algorithm and computer program.